Long March (rocket family): Long March 9

+2021 respecification

+Approved in 2021, the Long March 9 is classified as a super heavy-lift launch vehicle.
+A very different design of LM-9 was announced in June 2021, with more engines and no external boosters.
+Payload capacities are 160 tonnes to LEO and 53 tonnes to TLI.

 Long March 10

 The Long March 10, previously known as the "921 rocket", is under development for crewed lunar missions.
 The nickname "921" refers to the founding date of China's human spaceflight program.
 Like the Long March 5, it uses 5-meter (16.4 ft) diameter rocket bodies and YF-100K engines, although with 7 engines on each of 3 cores.
 The launch weight is 2187 tonnes, delivering 25 tonnes into trans-lunar injection.
 The proposed crewed lunar mission uses two rockets; the crewed spacecraft and lunar landing stack launch separately and rendezvous in lunar orbit.
 Development was announced at the 2020 China Space Conference.
 As of 2022, the first flight of this triple-cored rocket is targeted for 2027.